 What A Horror Story:

 I do believe there is a horror story here spun through the events of the last two days.
 Stephen King could have a go at it.

-I can’t tell you all the crazy things you get to thinking when beeps have intruded upon your life.
-Driven you half mad in your own house.
+I can’t tell you all the crazy things you get to thinking when constant beeping sounds have intruded upon your life.
+And driven you half-mad in your own house.

 It was getting dark.
 So I took the smoke alarm outside, opened the gate, and started opening the garage door.

 The thing chirped once more before I set it in the garage and closed the door.

 I now had my evidence.
 The beeping siege is finally over.